-With my stress-making gear gone, I was a man of leisure.
+With my stress-making gear gone, I’m a man of leisure.

-I sat down with my mother, father, and sister Pip, to enjoy a leisurely, relaxing airport lunch.
+I sit down with my mother, father, and sister Pip, to enjoy a leisurely, relaxing airport lunch.

 Well, almost.
 A few days earlier, I had realised that my rear light didn’t work as advertised.
 When I stopped, it stopped.
 The light was a small thing, but I was worried about being mown down in a busy foreign city.
 Plus, then I’d find out if my not-so-expensive travel insurance actually worked, or not.

-The bike shop in Melbourne had sent an urgent replacement light on Sunday.
-But it was now Wednesday and I hadn’t received it yet.
-I rang NZ Post and discovered that the courier had tried to deliver the light twice, to who-knows-where.
-My sister would pick it up from the depot on her way home.
-But as my plane left in several hours, I would have to make do with the faulty unit.
+The bike shop in Melbourne sent an urgent replacement light on Sunday.
+But it is now Wednesday and I haven’t received it yet.
+I phone NZ Post and discover that the courier has tried to deliver the light twice, to who-knows-where.
+My sister will pick it up from the depot on her way home.
+But as my plane leaves in several hours, I’ll have to make do with the faulty unit.

-Chance also had it that my recent-ex-flatmate Hamish was sitting a couple of seats away, with an old friend.
-Both were keen surfers, and about to fly to Indonesia to catch some big waves.
-For Hamish, it was a well deserved break before settling down to the serious business of child-raising.
+Chance also has it that my recent-ex-flatmate Hamish is sitting a couple of seats away, with an old friend.
+Both are keen surfers, and about to fly to Indonesia to catch some big waves.
+For Hamish, it’s a well deserved break before settling down to the serious business of child-raising.

-I said Hi, in the way that you greet someone who you used to see everyday.
-We had shared an amazing house and the extreme highs and lows of life.
-And now each of the flatmates had gone their separate ways, to do something amazing.
-It was a positive ending, but it was strange to see him now, as no more than a passing acquaintance.
+I say Hi, in the way that you greet someone who you used to see everyday.
+We’d shared an amazing house and the extreme highs and lows of everyday life.
+And now each of the flatmates had gone their separate ways, to do something awesome.
+It was an amiable breakup, yet it’s strange to see him now, in his new role as a passing acquaintance.

-Inevitably it came time to board the plane.
+Inevitably it comes time to board the plane.

-My sister gave me a big, teary hug, and said some strange words that she had never said before.
-Mum and Dad came over to the departure gate, and I cried as I said farewell to them.
-My parents were getting old and I wondered if they would be still be around, when, and if, I came home.
+My sister gives me a big, teary hug, and says some strange words that she’s never said before.
+Mum and Dad come over to the departure gate, and I cry as I bid them farewell.
+My parents are getting old and I wondered if they will be still be around, when, and if, I come home.

-And then I was through the gate and we were off.
+And then I’m through the gate and we’re off.